That’s why in the previous post of our content writing series, I covered the things you need to prepare before writing a piece of content for the web.

 An emotional story is more interesting, engaging and memorable than just plain facts or numbers.

 When sharing advice, don’t just tell readers to do something, show them with clear examples and templates.
-It helps readers understand your concepts with more clarity and connect the solutions to their own problems.
+Good content helps readers understand your concepts with more clarity and connect the solutions to their own problems.

 For example, take a look at any post on the Ahrefs blog and you’ll see that it’s filled with tons of real templates and examples to aid your understanding.